Help & Documentation

 You'll be up in running in no time once you know the basics of how themes are structured.
 Take a look at any of the available themes under the "Design" tab of your store.
 You will see a list of available template files once you click "customize" on a theme.

 We have structured our documentation in the same way that your themes are structured.
 The following template files can be found in any theme.
-When searching for help for a specific template, you can find the necessary information grouped in the same way in these help files.

 Template File Usage